-Rich Leist is from Muskegon, MI and joined The Young Americans as a New Kid in 1998.
-Now residing in Los Angeles, CA with his wife, Katherine Leist, and 2 kids.
 Rich is the Head of Talent and Casting for All3 Media America.
 Prior to All3, Rich was a producer who oversaw casting for shows on FOX, CBS, ABC, and NBC.
 His shows include hits Wipeout on ABC, Fear Factor on NBC, and Celebrity Undercover Boss on CBS.
 In addition to casting, Rich has produced celebrity talent on the shows Celebrity Name Game, and GSN's Hellevator.

-He has put thousands of people on TV and loves finding characters that have great stories and big personalities.
+He has put thousands of people on TV and loves finding characters that have great stories and big personalities, and brings that perspective to his role on the YA Board.